magento/devdocs/src/cloud/setup/first-time-setup-import-prepare.md

 {:.procedure}
 To create a new `auth.json` file:

-1. If you do not have an `auth.json` file in your Magento root directory, create one.
+1. If you do not have an `auth.json` file in your project root directory, create one.

-   -  Using a text editor, create an `auth.json` file in your Magento root directory.
+   -  Using a text editor, create an `auth.json` file in your project root directory.
    -  Copy the contents of the [sample `auth.json`]({{ site.mage2bloburl }}/2.3/auth.json.sample) into the new `auth.json` file.

 1. Replace `<public-key>` and `<private-key>` with your {{site.data.var.ee}} authentication credentials.